Resorts in Tonga with Stand-Up Paddleboard Hire

-Stand-up paddleboarding (SUP) is becoming more and more of an idyllic way to explore the more tranquil waters of Tonga, where gliding over shallow coral reefs and even riding some fun little waves is all part of the experience.
-But with SUP hire only really being available in resorts, where do you need to stay in order to be able to paddleboard in Tonga?
-We go over your options in this list of the best resorts for SUP in Tonga.
+Stand-up paddleboarding (SUP) is an idyllic way to explore the tranquil waters of Tonga, where gliding over shallow coral reefs and even riding some fun little waves are all part of the experience.
+But with SUP hire only really being available in resorts, where do you need to stay to be able to paddleboard in Tonga?
+We go over your options in this list of the best resorts for paddleboarding and SUP in Tonga.

 Note that Tonga is an ever-evolving country with some services that accommodations provide changing with little notice.
 While we try to keep our accommodation listings up-to-date, know that some services may have changed.
 If you have an update, feel free to reach out.

-Matafonua Lodge in the Ha’apai island group offers the most comprehensive array of SUP experiences in Tonga.
-Not only do they offer a range of SUP boards for hire, from sturdy inflatable boards for beginners to fibreglass boards in a range of sizes for the enthusiast, but they also have SUP safaris, sunset tours, SUP fitness classes and SUP yoga – that’s a whole lot of SUP!
+Matafonua Lodge in the Ha’apai island group offers the most comprehensive array of SUP hire in Tonga.
+Not only do they offer a range of SUP boards for hire, from sturdy inflatable boards for beginners to fibreglass boards in a range of sizes for the enthusiast.
+Throw their kayaks, snorkelling gear and even kitesurf hire into the mix and you have one of the best hubs for watersports in Tonga.
 Between all of the action, you’ll be staying in one of the resort’s attractive elevated wooden fales (bungalows) on the beach with shared (but stylish) bathroom facilities.
 Learn more about Matafonua Lodge in our guide of Where to Stay in Ha’apai: The Best Accommodations.

 Check Matafonua Lodge out:

-The sister resort of Matafonua Lodge, Sandy Beach Resort has access to all of the SUP tours, hire and classes offered at Matafonua Lodge.
-The difference is that this resort offers more upmarket rooms with ensuite bathrooms and a holiday more designed for couples and adult groups.
+The sister resort of Matafonua Lodge, Sandy Beach Resort has access to all of the SUP hire offered at Matafonua.
+The difference is that this resort offers more upmarket rooms with ensuite bathrooms and a holiday designed for couples and adult groups.
 The resort has 12 bungalows just a few steps from an unspoiled beach, the views of which you can enjoy from your private terrace.
 Plus, experience more “fine dining” than the cafe available at Matafonua.
-Find out more in the 10 Best Resorts in Ha’apai.
+Find out more about the resort in the 10 Best Resorts in Ha’apai.

 Check Sandy Beach Resort out:

 Situated on the island of Kapa in Vava’u, The Reef Resort has a wealth of toys for guests to play with, including a Hobie Cat, kayaks, a clear-bottom kayak and, of course, paddleboards!
 Stay in one of the five exclusive modern bungalows, all in their own separate space across the hilltops and on the beach.
-They have high-quality inflatable stand-up paddleboards with windsails.
-The resort is also renowned for its cuisine.
-Find out more in the 10 Best Resorts in Vava’u.
+They also have high-quality inflatable stand-up paddleboards with windsails.
+The resort is also renowned for its cuisine, which you can find out more about in the 10 Best Resorts in Vava’u.
 Plus, get your bearings with Where to Stay in Vava’u: The Best Accommodations.

 Check The Reef Resort out:

-While Fanifo Lofa Kitesurf Tonga is a hotspot for kitesurfing, the placid conditions surrounding Uoleva Island in Ha’apai that make kitesurfing so awesome here are also ideal for paddleboarding.
+While Kitesurf Tonga is a hotspot for kitesurfing, the placid conditions surrounding Uoleva Island in Ha’apai that make kitesurfing so awesome here are also ideal for paddleboarding.
 Luckily, they have paddleboards available for guests!
 In between taking part in all of the amazing watersports here, you’ll be staying on one of their timber-constructed fales with the comforts of a memory foam bed, a huge ensuite bathroom with compost toilets, and a private verandah nestled in coastal forest and gardens.
 Learn more about the resort in the 10 Best Eco-Resorts in Tonga.

-On the peaceful island of Uoleva in Ha’apai, Sea Change Eco Retreat offers a range of experiences for guests including complimentary use of stand-up paddleboards.
-The quiet lagoon nearby is ideal for paddling around, where you might also want to take some snorkelling gear.
+Also on the peaceful island of Uoleva in Ha’apai, Sea Change Eco Retreat offers a range of experiences for guests including complimentary use of stand-up paddleboards.
+The quiet lagoon nearby is ideal for paddling around, where you might also want to make use of the complimentary snorkelling gear.
 You’ll stay in either one of the off-the-grid wooden fales within walking distance of the beach or one of the glamping tents.
 Learn more about the resort in the 10 Best Romantic Resorts in Tonga.

 - The Guide to Kayaking in Tonga